elitizon/elitizonweb/data/blog/2020/09-04-how-to-query-shopify-with-graphql/index.md

 - [REST](https://shopify.dev/concepts/graphql)
 - [GraphQL](https://graphql.org/)

 GraphQL is now Shopify's technology of choice for building API.
-This article describes how to query Shopify with GraphQL using [Insomnia Core](https://insomnia.rest/) a powerful API client developped by the company [Kong](https://konghq.com/)
+This article describes how to query Shopify with GraphQL using [Insomnia Core](https://insomnia.rest/) a powerful API client developed by the company [Kong](https://konghq.com/)

-### The graphQL Api
+### The graphQL API

 The Shopify test API is available at this **EndPoint**: